 She was a beauty too!

-And as for me, at that time I was the only child in the family and therefore the center of attention.
+As for me, at that time, I was the only child in the family and, therefore, the center of attention.

 I loved that!